 3. Keep all your pet meds in the same place

 This makes it easy to grab and go.
 In addition, talk to your vet about which medications are vital (e.g. heart medication) and which aren’t a big deal to miss (e.g. allergy medications).
-Get refills on the vital ones just in case!
+Get refills of the vital ones just in case.

 While your go-kit should contain obvious necessities like food and bowls, don’t forget other essentials like pre-ziplocked bags of litter, potty pads, and trash bags.

 5. Know your state laws